MARILLION: Ten of The Worst

 SHE CHAMELEON

 Okay, so this one only just scrapes in, but it’s easily the weak link on the band’s second album, ‘Fugazi’.
 Part of the lyric actually dates back earlier and when applied to music that seems uncharacteristically dark – even as part of the band’s bleakest album – it’s hugely unsettling.
 Couple that with Fish dropping various F-bombs when relating an unpleasant sexual encounter, it’s…hard listening at best.
-Like most Marillion tunes, it has its fans, but the album would have felt so much better had ‘Cinderella Search’ opened the second side instead of being relegated to b-side status.
+Like most Marillion tunes, it has its fans, but the album would have felt so much better had ‘Cinderella Search’ been finished in time to open the second side instead of being relegated to b-side status.

 Read our piece on the “Ten best” Marillion songs here.